 Shaving Cream is also an absolute MUST when shaving body hair.
 I can’t say it enough: lubrication, liberation, lubrication.
 And don’t kid yourself.
 Use plenty of shaving cream and don’t be afraid to re-apply.
 It may feel like you aren’t damaging your skin, but you WILL FEEL IT the next day.

 I am a big fan of clear shaving gels.
 Compared to the typical white foam it gives you better visibility.
-Gillette Body Gel is opaque so you can easily see where you have already shaved, but still get a good idea if there are hairs hiding out underneath.
-Cremo cream is more heavy duty, and the advantage to this route is if you are shaving in the shower with running water, it won’t rinse away as easily.
+Gillette Body Gel is opaque so you can easily see where you have already shaved, but still, get a good idea if there are hairs hiding out underneath.
+Cremo Cream is more heavy-duty, and the advantage to this route is if you are shaving in the shower with running water, it won’t rinse away as easily.

 The Secret is in the Skin

 After shaving your skin will be raw and sensitive.
-To avoid further skin irritation you should use a soft body soap in the days after that will add moisture back into your skin.
+To avoid further skin irritation you should use soft body soap in the days after that will add moisture back into your skin.

 Burt’s Bee’s is a great option because it will not make your skin oily or clog your pores.
 It is mild enough to use on sensitive skin but also does a great job keeping away dirt and fighting against pimples.

-The reason your skin is so vulnerable after shaving is because along with removing all that hair, you have also in the process stripped away your very top layer of skin.
+The reason your skin is so vulnerable after shaving is because along with removing all that hair, you have also in the process stripped away from your very top layer of skin.
 That is why it feels so nice and smooth at first, but really, that protective layer is now completely gone.

 This leaves you susceptible to dirt, pimples, and extra vulnerable to sunlight.